Tuffyk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 9. print the result of PWER divided by DIVIDE followed by a new line Task 10. display the result of BREATH to the power LOVE Task 11. convert a number from base 2 to base 10
+Task 12. print all possible combinations of two letters, except 00